-HPWHs can run longer than the design minimum runtime on occasion, for example all day, and this creates a built-in safety factor for days where the total GPDPP may be greater than the max used in the sizing tool.
-However, this safety factor does not increase the heating rate and does not provide safety against a greater than predicted peak.
+On occasion, HPWHs can run all day, much longer than the design minimum runtime.
+This creates a built-in safety factor for days when the total GPDPP may be greater than the max used in the sizing tool.
+However, this safety factor does not increase the heating rate and does not provide safety against a greater-than-predicted peak.
 For an increase in the peak event, the aquastat fraction serves as a safety factor.
 It will typically be unusual for the storage volume to be sitting at just the running volume at the start of the peak draw period.
-Therefore, this extra typical fraction of the cycling volume provides an increase in the total available storage.
+Therefore, the extra heat within the cycling volume provides an increase in the total available storage.

 To give an idea about the storage and the heating capacity, a simple model is run for the primary heat pump water heater plant on the design day and plotted in the Ecosizer.
 More information on the simulation is available in Appendix A.